apache/nuttx/configs/stm32f4discovery/README.txt

        configure a new U[S]ART and/or modify the pin selections in include/board.h.

+    4. Stack sizes are large and non-optimal.
+Don't judge memory usage without tuning.

+    5. I tested using the Laird DVK_BT860.
+The BT860 defaults to 115200
+       BAUD but is capable of transfers up to 4M.
+The documentation says that the part supports auto baudrate detection, but I have found no documentation on how to use that.

+       Currently only a fixed, configurable BAUD is used and this must be set to the BT860 default.

+       Baud rate can be set with vendor-specific command.
+Ideally, the sequence would be:  (1) start at default baud rate, (2) get local version info, (3) send the vendor-specific baud rate change command, (4) wait for response, and (5) set local UART to higher baud rate.

+       The custom, vendor-specific command is

+         {0x18, 0xfc, 0x06, 0x00, 0x00, NN, NN, NN, NN}

+       where {NN, NN, NN, NN} is the requested baud in little endian byte order.

+       If an initialization script is used then (5) then send initialization scripts script.
+After sending the last command from the initialization script, (6) reset the local UART.
+Finally, (7) send vendor-specific baud rate change command, (8) wait for response, and (9) set local UART to high baud rate.

+       The command to write the initialization script into NVRAM is another story for another time and another place.

   ipv6:
   ----
     This is another version of the NuttShell configuration for the